 St. Amant – ABA

 St.Amant offers support with a behavioral perspective through its Early Learning Program.
 ABA is not a developmental approach.
 Rather, it looks at measurable behaviors and works to change a child’s skills and actions to be more socially acceptable.
-An article that contrasts the two approaches well, again by Barry Prizant and Eve Mullen, can be found here.
+An article that contrasts the two approaches by Barry Prizant and Eve Mullen, can be found here.
 Some families want to try combining ABA with other therapies, although in Manitoba a child may not be publicly funded in both programs at the same time.
 This program is fully funded by the government and available throughout the province.

 If Your Child is School-Age

 Unfortunately, entry into Autism Outreach is available only to children who have not yet reached their 5th birthday.
 The Relate Program does not have age restrictions, but is limited in scope.
 If your child is older, you may find help from MATC (Manitoba Adolescent Treatment Centre, actually for school age and up) or through private therapists (speech, occupational therapy, RDI).
 Some resources may be available through your school.
 Your Family Services Worker will be able to help you find what is available.
 Don’t forget – as a parent you are your child’s most powerful teacher and advocate.
 With the right information and support, you can develop the skills to help your child yourself.

 While You’re On the Wait List…

 Time spent on a wait list doesn’t have to be wasted time.
-Take the opportunities that arise to learn as much as you can, connect with others who have similar experiences, and begin to apply what you learn to the way you interact with your child.
+Take the time and opportunity to learn as much as you can, connect with others who have similar experiences, and begin to apply what you learn to the way you interact with your child.

 If your child has just received a diagnosis of autism, this brochure is for you.